 It is not Cloud or on premise.
 It is both!
 The hybrid solutions that can be paired with managed services is a very promising future for Qlik customers.
 It will be much easier for us and our Expert Services to offer a complete managed solution.
 We can take care of everything from hardware to maintenance, upgrades, optimization, monitoring and support.
-The customer get a single point of contact for everything Qlik no matter what the requirement is.
+The customer gets a single point of contact for everything at Qlik no matter what the requirement is.

 2. The Big Data approach